¡Welcome!

 Wildlife Rescue Sanctuary

-The sanctuary is continuously operating to improve the lives of the jaguars, tapirs, sloths, macaws, and many more of Costa Rica´s wild animals.
-Volunteers will participate in activities such as:
+At Natuwa, we tirelessly work to improve the lives of jaguars, tapirs, sloths, macaws, and many other Costa Rican wildlife.
+As a volunteer, you’ll be involved in vital activities such as:

 • Cleaning enclosures.